ShaunF777/My-JavaScript-learning/README.md

 <div align="left">

 ## Introduction
+Welcome to my learning repo that showcases my JavaScript projects.
+Using different packages to increate productivity is my aim.

-This project demonstrates how to set up a JavaScript project with enhanced documentation and type checking using JSDoc, ESLint, and TypeScript.
+This project also demonstrates how to set up a JavaScript project with enhanced documentation and type checking using JSDoc, ESLint, and TypeScript.

 ## ESLint with JSDoc:
 - **Purpose:** Enforces consistent JSDoc comments and validates them against the code.